-At UNRIC, we’ve put together an overview of e-Learning tools and online courses offered by the United Nations System.
-There are hundreds of courses on offer, covering a wide range of topics, from sustainable development to human rights, climate change to nuclear safety, and many more.
+In response to the outbreak of COVID-19 in 2020, when over half of the world’s population was in lockdown and people were encouraged to use the time to self-study and learn new skills, we’ve maintained an overview of e-Learning tools and online courses offered by the United Nations System.
+There are hundreds of courses available, covering a wide range of topics, from sustainable development to human rights, climate change to nuclear safety, and many more.

-Pick a course from the list below and get started – or, visit our COVID-19 Hub for more ways of staying engaged.
+Pick a course from the list below and get started.

 ECLAC – Economic Commission for Latin America and the Caribean